Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Half day excursion to Giverny and the Monet House

-Giverny is a small French town located 1.5 hours from Paris in picturesque Normandy; it was the place where Monet and other impressionist artists of the 20th century set up their residences and art studios.
-In Claude Monet's residence, a love for the beauty of nature is evident, the lush garden covered with purple lilies under large shade trees.
+Giverny is a small French town located 1.5 hours from Paris in picturesque Normandy.
+It was the place where Monet and other impressionist artists of the 20th century set up their residences and art studios.
+In Claude Monet's residence, a love for the beauty of nature is evident and the lush garden covered with purple lilies under large shade trees stands out.

 Sacre Coeur

 This jewel of French architecture exhibits a Roman-Byzantine style.
-Perched imposingly on a hill in the Montmartre neighborhood in the 18th arrondissement; the basilica overlooks all of Paris from a privileged location.
+Perched imposingly on a hill in the Montmartre district of the 18th arrondissement, the basilica overlooks all of Paris from a privileged location.

-• Duration of the visit: Allow about 45 minutes to visit both the dome and the crypt of Sacré Coeur.
+- Duration of the visit: reserve about 45 minutes to visit both the dome and the crypt of Sacré Coeur.

 Dali Museum in Paris